JochemTolsma/homepage/content/courses/Dyads/_index.md

 ---
 ## Overview

-The smallest possible social network is a network between to persons (or, more precisely, between two social agents).
+The smallest possible social network is a network between two persons (or, more precisely, between two social agents).
 A network between two persons is also called a dyad.
-In the clip below I will introduce you to the the main concepts involved in a dyad and hence also in larger social networks.
+In the clip below I will introduce you to the the main concepts involved in a dyad.
+Naturally, the same concepts also play a role in larger social networks.

 {{< vimeo id="452233600" autoplay="true" title="Dyads" >}}